 Some couples are early risers and favor the sunrise.
-Others prefer to toast the day away during the blazing sunset.
+Others prefer to toast the day away during the setting sun.
 Some are fans of the ocean and opt to hit the seas with a boat cruise.
 Where others prefer a private tropical waterfall rendezvous-for-two.
 The possibilities for wedding venues in Kauai are endless.
 Check out some of the island’s favorite spots for an island wedding.

-Follow the river up and you will stumble upon Fern Grotto, another popular wedding site.
+Following the riverboat cruise up the Wailua River you will come to Fern Grotto, another popular wedding site.
 This geological wonder is covered with ferns.
 Enjoy a short walk through the jungle garden with your closest family and friends to a deck at the entrance to the grotto.
-While a Hawaiian trio sings “The Hawaiian Wedding Song,” their voices wafting through the garden of bamboo, gingers and banana plants, take in the love of the island and the moment while you share your “I do’s”.
+While a Hawaiian trio sings “The Hawaiian Wedding Song,” their voices wafting through the natural amphitheater, take in the love of the island and the moment while you share your “I do’s”.

 Bonsai trees and a small footbridge are part of the Japanese rock garden, shaded in Zen-like tranquility by ironwoods, eucalyptus and Royal Poinciana trees.
 Butterflies flutter, and the air is perfumed with laua‘e ferns.
 Couples will find this is a romantic setting perfect for an intimate wedding before dark (do keep in mind the gates close at 6:30 p.m.)